2i2c-org/2i2c-org.github.io/content/platform/_index.md

         - **Shared Password** - simple authentication with a global shared password, ideal for workshops and webinars
         - **Other providers** - we also run direct Google sign-in and other standard single-sign-on providers.
 Ask us about yours.

+        See it in practice: [University of Toronto students signing in with their university accounts](/case-studies/#scale).

         <figure class="videofigure">
           {{< video src="videos/jupyterhub-admin.mp4">}}